Important Signs and Symptoms to Know About Broken Heart Syndrome

 - The coronary angiogram may be done before other tests to make sure blockages are not present.

 - An echocardiogram, also known as an echo, is an ultrasound of the heart.
 This test is used to see if the heart has an unusual shape, or the heart is enlarged since these changes may be a sign of broken heart syndrome.

 - A heart MRI is used to gather a detailed picture of your heart.
 A heart MRI can show how well your heart is working and how well your blood is moving.

 How is broken heart syndrome managed?

-The condition usually resolves within a couple of months, with recovery of the heart function.
+While there is no cure for broken heart syndrome, it typically resolves within a couple of months, with recovery of the heart function.
 If fluid congestion is present in the lungs, a “water pill” (Furosemide) may be given to help with the breathing.
 Other heart failure medications may be given to help with the recovery of the weakened heart muscles, such as beta-blockers and angiotensin-converting enzyme inhibitor.

 Broken heart syndrome is a temporary condition for most people.
 If you have been diagnosed with broken heart syndrome, you will recover in a few days to weeks without any long-term heart problems.
 The best thing you can do is to take care of yourself, take your medication and see your provider as they recommend!

 care should always be sought immediately for sudden onset chest pain or